Sid-MB/Sid-MB/README.md

-# Hello 🙂
+# Hello!

 Welcome to my profile!

-I'm also working on some various Swift projects, just for fun.

-Have a good day :)
+I'm code in mostly Swift, but some Java too.